Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 An important task for geoscientists is to look into the past and find how our earth evolves gradually.
 In this chapter we will discuss the features of water cycle during last 1000 years and Last Glacial Maximum (LGM).

 ### Last 1000 years: 850-1850AD
 Some regional drought or flood events can be identified during 850-1850 AD from [Fig. 14&15](#F14), however, from a larger scale, the hydrologic cycle is almost same as that in modern world.
 For evaporation, the northern Atlantic undergoes the oscillation regularly, ranging from <-40 to >20 cm/year.
-The precipitation is much more variable and the changes mainly concentrate on the tropical zones.
+The precipitation varied much more frequently and the changes mainly concentrate on the tropical zones.
 <span id='F14'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/qflx_diff_last_1ka_with_zonal.gif?raw=true)
 		Fig. 14 Global and zonal evaporation difference between last 1000 years and the modern world.
 <span id='F15'>![](https://github.com/Shihan150/shihan.github.io/blob/master/figures/prect_last_1ka_with_zonal.gif?raw=true)
 		Fig. 15 Global and zonal prectipitation difference between last 1000 years and the modern world.
 ### Last glacial maximum
-21,000 years ago, Earth’s surface was totally different from its current appearance.
+When 21 ka BP(ka BP, thousand years before 1950), Earth’s surface was totally different from its current appearance.
 The mean global surface temperature was around 3-4°C lower [$^9$](#R9).
 More water was stored in ice sheets, which covered Canada, the northern United States, northern Europe, and parts of Eurasia.
 As a consequence, global sea level was about 125 m lower, joining modern islands between Asia and Australia and connecting Britain to mainland Europe.
 In this world, water cycle also showed different features.

 #### General cycle
 Similarly, let’s look at the general picture of global water cycle during LGM at first.
 Compared to modern world, the annual global precipitation and evaporation are around 8% lower.
 That means, the water cycle at that time took place at a slower velocity.
 The drop is mainly attributed to the changes in the ocean: annual evaporation in the ocean decreases from 410 to 377 ($10^3 km^3$).
 More than 90% of the evaporating water from oceans precipitates back onto oceans.
 While for the land, the volume of evaporation and precipitation is almost the same as that in modern world.